Soontao/cds-mysql/README.md

 ```

 now, the cds server (`cds run`) should could be connected to the mysql server correctly.
 The database schema will be automatically migrated when **the firstly time received CRUD request**.

+---

+in addition, please check [cap-mysql-sflight](https://github.com/Soontao/cap-mysql-sflight) to get the `mysql` version of official `cap-sflight` example, and it works well.

 ## [Advanced Usage Guide](./docs/ADVANCED_USAGE.md)